Stonehenge, Glastonbury, & Avebury

 Glastonbury

-I grew up in Arizona home of the famous New Age town of Sedona.
-Glastonbury is similar in a way but has so much more history and legend associated with it.
+I grew up in Arizona, home of the famous New Age town of Sedona.
+Glastonbury is very similar in a way, but has so much more history and legend associated with it.
 I love them both.

-In addition, depending on who you ask Glastonbury Tor is known as the heart chakra of the planet - though Bashar, a being that lives in a spaceship 2,500 above Sedona who communicates through Darryl Anka, says the heart chakra is actually Mount Haleakala in Maui (in my backyard!).
+In addition, depending on who you ask Glastonbury Tor is known as the heart chakra of the planet - though Bashar, a being that lives in a spaceship 2,500 feet above Sedona, who communicates through the human Darryl Anka, says the heart chakra is actually Mount Haleakala in Maui, in my backyard!
 I've been to both but can't confirm which Earth chakra they are associated with.
 I can only say that they are indeed energetically significant.
 Go see for yourself!

 Glastonbury is also associated with a set of intertwined myths relating to Joseph of Arimathea, the Holy Grail, King Arthur, the Isle of Avalon, and Jesus.